Women, Plan for a Year of Wellness

 Ovarian Cancer

-Ovarian cancer leaving site icon causes more deaths than any other cancer of the female reproductive system.
-Often called the silent killer, more than 70 percent of women aren’t diagnosed until the cancer has spread.
+Ovarian cancer leaving site icon is often called the silent killer because more than 70 percent of women aren’t diagnosed until the cancer has spread.

 There is good news, though.
 When caught early, ovarian cancer can be successfully treated.
-Still, pelvic exams, ultrasound and blood screening tests can be unreliable.
+Still, pelvic exams, ultrasound and blood screening tests can be unreliable at catching it.
 That’s why it’s important to know your risks. leaving site icon Middle-aged and older women have a higher risk.
 Along with age, other risks factors include:

 • Family history